For Malaysians, it is simple and easy to get a Touch ‘n Go card. Just imagine how easy we can get an EZ-link card in Singapore.

 - But if the card were not used for more than 365 days, it would be deactivated by Touch ‘n Go Sdn Bhd.
 You cannot use this card (you can only get the refund in their office).

 - You cannot top-up (reload) the Touch ‘n Go card in Singapore.
 You need to make sure the card has a balance of at least RM20 to pay the RC.

 So, do NOT just check the validity date printed on the card.
 You can check the card validity and balance in the Touch ‘n Go eWallet app.

-But you can NOT top up (reload) Touch ‘n Go card in the app.
+But you can NOT top up (reload) the Touch ‘n Go card in the app.

-How to get a Touch ‘n Go card upon arriving at Malaysia?
+How to get a Touch ‘n Go card upon arriving in Malaysia?

 It was true before August 2018.
 It is only partially true in 2019.

 If you leave Singapore through Woodlands Checkpoint, then you can NOT buy a Touch ‘n Go card upon arriving in Malaysia.
 You may end up to pay a fine.
 You cannot top up (reload) Touch ‘n Go card in any counters either

 If you leave Singapore through Tuas Checkpoint, yes, you can still get a Touch ‘n Go card upon arriving in Malaysia.
 There is a Touch ‘n Go kiosk with 4 vending machines before queueing for immigration counters as shown in Google Maps below.